Transition from GCSE to A Level Mathematics

 The statistics strand of A Level Maths includes the requirement to investigate a real Large Data Set (LDS).
 There is an expectation that students will be familiar with the context of the data, be able to interpret the results obtained in exam questions and understand the limitations of any conclusions drawn from these results in the context of the source of the data.

-A good preparation for starting year 12 would be to investigate different features of the LDS using GCSE techniques and spreadsheet graphing technology.
-Students starting Maths A in September 2021 will use Maths A LDS, those starting Maths B (MEI) in September 2021 will use Maths B LDS_5.
+A good preparation for starting Year 12 would be to investigate different features of the LDS using GCSE techniques and spreadsheet graphing technology.
+Students starting Maths A in September 2026 will use Maths A LDS, those starting Maths B (MEI) in September 2026 will use Maths B (MEI) LDS 10 (AS H630/02 summer 2027, A Level H640/02 summer 2028).

 6. Online resources

-Delivery guides are available for each section of the A Level Maths specification (Maths A – H240, Maths B (MEI) – H640).
+Delivery guides are available on Teach Cambridge for each section of the A Level Maths specification.

 Stay connected

-If you have any questions, email us at maths@ocr.org.uk, call us on 01223 553998 or Tweet us @OCR_Maths.
-You can also sign up for email updates to receive information about resources and support.
+If you have any questions, you can email us at maths@ocr.org.uk, call us on 01223 553998 or message us on social media.
+Sign up for esubject emails for the latest maths news, updates and resources.

 About the author